SherG/perpetual-elm/exampleSite/content/about.md

 date: 2019-10-16T06:24:49.305Z
 menu: main
 ---
-As the coronavirus advances into nearly all countries, volatility in the markets has increased and businesses must now manage for a supply and demand shock.
+As the coronavirus advances, volatility in the markets has increased.
+A supply and demand shock looms.
+Enterprises must manage for cash flow.

 Spearfish works with businesses to quickly optimize their cash flow and solve supply chain financing problems.